C453/BPfM/README.md

-# plex-osx
+# BPfM
-A Plex web client wrapper for OS X
+An unofficial Plex web client wrapper for OS X